sydnieso/DH150-SydnieSo-HeuristicEval/README.md

 ![Change Charity]
 (https://github.com/sydnieso/DH150-SydnieSo-HeuristicEval/blob/master/ChangeCharity.PNG)

 4. **Consistency and standards**
+- There are some images and titles that look as if they would be buttons/clickable to provide more information

 5. **Error prevention**
+- There is an option to create a team with only one member
+- There is no option to delete a team if you are the Admin, you may only 'Leave'

 6. **Recognition rather than recall**
+- The icons on the main navigation bar are misleading and unclear as to what they are trying to indicate.
+They do not correspond well with what icons are commonly known

 7. **Flexibility and efficiency of use**
+- There does not seem to be any shortcut options for many of the tasks such as adding team members/inviting friends

 8. **Aesthetic and minimalist design**
+- Overall the design of the app is fairly minimal.
+There is not an extensive amount of words or icons, but there are various components that do not seem to contribute value, but rather create confusion
+- The Settings page that contains the large portion of dialogue is divided up well and separated from one another

 9. **Help users recognize, diagnose, and recover from errors**
+- There is currently no error indicator when attempting to change charities to the charity you have already chosen
+- When creating a new team, if a user selects a team name that has already been taken a screen will pop up and request for a different team name

 10. **Help and documentation**
+- The Help section breaks down the frequently asked questions well in varying categories